Nitzan4mor/Andoird-Airport-Simulator/README.md

 the app as the following features -

-1. the app is connected to a database in FireBase with the following URL -
+1. the app is connected to a database in FireBase.
+  - the database URL is -

   https://console.firebase.google.com/project/airport-project-nitzan-mor/database/airport-project-nitzan-mor/data/airport

-  the database fields are -
+  - the database fields are -
   airlineLogo , departureAirport , departureCity , expectedLandingTime , finalLandingTime , flightNumber , flightStatus
-  the airlines i used are - DL , TG ,IB , AZ
+  - the airlines i used are - DL , TG ,IB , AZ

  2. the app display the flights data from the database using Listview and Adapter which is customise to show the relevant fields